 Firstly, start off by checking the felt or shingles on the roof of your wooden shed.
 Ensure the fixings are in place and there are no holes.
 Treat growing moss with a moss killer and remove twigs and leaves to allow rain to flow freely.

-If the shed you have is untreated, then it will need a treatment to protect it from the natural elements and prolong its life.
-There is a range of treatments you can use depending on budget and colour choice.
+If the shed you have is untreated, then it will need treatment to protect it and prolong its life.
+There is a range of treatments you can use depending on your budget and colour choice.

 We suggest Sovereign Clear Water Repellent Wood Treatment, which can be purchased with your garden shed.
 However, if you have already purchased the shed, but are now looking for treatment you can always call up and order some.